manabu-hirano/logdrive/README.md

     ...
       [ THIS SCRIPT WILL TAKE LONGER THAN THE PREVIOUS SCRIPT ]

-After the kernel installation, you need to edit /etc/grub.conf and /etc/fstab, and reboot your computer.
+After the kernel installation, edit /etc/grub.conf and /etc/fstab, and reboot your computer.
 Please see the details in the end of the output of the 2-setup-kernel.sh.

     [root@localhost setup]# vi /etc/grub.conf
        [ INSERT THE FOLLOWING NEW ENTRY ]